fastlane/fastlane/README.md

 This is useful when installing your application on your device using the Development profile.

-You can statically select the right provisioning profile in your Xcode project (the name will be `tools.fastlane.app Development`).
+You can statically select the right provisioning profile in your Xcode project (the name will be `match Development tools.fastlane.app`).

 ### Nuke